Wizxz5/Wizxz5/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning alot of things
 - 💞️ I’m looking to collaborate on the interesting projects
-- 📫 How to reach me annacopster@gmail.com
+- 📫 How to reach me phailinkeovongkod@2003@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: cats are loved as much as childrens

 <!---
 ✨ special ✨ repository because its `README.md` .